House Dems closer to closing GITMO: ‘Most expensive incarceration facility in the world’

 A total of 196 detainees were eventually transferred from the facility during the Obama administration, either through repatriation or resettlement.
 By the time Mr. Obama left office, only 41 prisoners remained at Guantanamo Bay, including five who were previously found eligible for transfer.

 The current administration inherited 40 Guantanamo detainees when Mr. Biden assumed office.
-In July, his administration repatriated 19-year detainee Abdullatif Nasser to his home country of Morocco.
+In July, his administration repatriated 19-year detainee Abdul Latif Nasser to his home country of Morocco.
 Just 39 detainees remain at the facility.

 Of those that remain, 12 have been charged with war crimes, of whom 10 await trial and two have been convicted.
 Another 17 detainees are being held indefinitely and are not currently facing trial and are not recommended for release.
 Another 10 detainees have been recommended for transfer to countries other than the U.S.